commercelayer/mfe-checkout/README.md

 ### Delivery step

 Here is where customers select a shipping method for each shipment of their order.
+[External shipping cost](https://docs.commercelayer.io/core/external-resources/external-shipping-costs) are not supported by the Checkout application at the moment.

 #### Single shipping method